hms-dbmi/scw/_posts/2016-11-28-alignment.md

 # Alignment

 For aligning RNA-seq reads it is necessary to use an aligner that is splice-aware; reads crossing splice junctions have gaps when aligned to the genome and the aligner has to be able to handle that possibility.
 There are a wide variety of aligners to choose from that handle spliced reads, e.g. STAR, HISAT2.
-STAR requires a lot of memory whereas HISAT2 is fast and does not require as much memoty.
+STAR requires a lot of memory whereas HISAT2 is fast and does not require as much memory.

 For this exercise we will use HISAT2, so let's load the 2 modules we will need.